ManticoreGamesInc/platform-documentation/src/api/uiprogressbar.md

 # UIProgressBar

 A UIControl that displays a filled rectangle which can be used for things such as a health indicator.
+Inherits from [UIControl](uicontrol.md).

 ## Properties